Rahul K. P.: Youth and early career

-Kerala Blasters: 2019–present
+Kerala Blasters: 2019–2025

 On 19 March 2019, he signed for Indian Super League club Kerala Blasters.
 He made his debut on October 24, 2019, coming off the bench in the 54th minute as Kerala lost 1–0 to Mumbai City.
-On November 22 he scored his first competitive goal for the club in the 34th minute of the match against Hyderabad from the assist of Sahal as Kerala blasters lost 2-1 and became the second youngest goalscorer for the club after Deependra Negi.
-Even though he was ruled out in most matches due to injury, Rahul made a total of eight appearances during the season.
+On November 22 he scored his first competitive goal for the club in the 34th minute of the match against Hyderabad from the assist of Sahal as Kerala Blasters lost 2-1 and became the second youngest goalscorer for the club after Deependra Negi.
+Even though he was ruled out in most matches due to injuries, Rahul made a total of eight appearances during the season.

 In September 2020, Rahul extended his contract with the Blasters until 2025.
 On 13 December, he scored his first goal of the 2020-21 season in the South Indian Derby against Bengaluru.
 Rahul once again scored against Bengaluru FC on 20 January 2021.
 He scored the crucial winner in the 94th minute of the game, sealing the victory for Blasters.

 In 2021, he was named in the Kerala Blasters squad for 2021 Durand Cup, where he played all three matches for the club in the tournament.
 Rahul played his first match of the 2021–22 Indian Super League season on 19 November in the season opener against ATK Mohun Bagan and assisted for the goal scored by Sahal Abdul Samad, before being substituted due to an injury.
 The Blasters later confirmed that Rahul had suffered a partial tear on the groin muscle and would be out of action for minimum four weeks.
-He came back to pitch in the match against Hyderabad on 23 February 2022, where he assisted to the only goal scored by the Blasters in their 2–1 defeat over the Nizams.
+He came back to pitch in the match against Hyderabad on 23 February 2022, where he assisted to the only goal scored by the Blasters in their 2–1 defeat against the Nizams.
 Rahul scored his first goal of the season in the final match of the 2021–22 ISL season against Hyderabad on 20 March, where his goal gave the lead for the Blasters initially, but the Blasters lost in penalty shoot-out after Hyderabad equalized in the last moments of the regular 90 minutes.